Gilbert Perreault: Professional career

 Perreault developed a reputation as a superb stickhandler, and scored a goal on his first shift in a professional scrimmage.
 Bobby Orr once said of Perreault: "His head and shoulders go one way, his legs go the other way, and the puck is doing something else.
 When I first saw it I couldn't believe it."
 His popularity and respect surpassed O. J. Simpson in a poll of Buffalonians about the best Buffalo athlete.
 Phil Esposito once said if anyone was to break his 76-goal, 152 point season records "It will be Gilbert Perreault."

 Before the 1971–72 NHL season the Sabres drafted Perreault's Junior Canadiens teammate, Rick Martin, with their first pick.
 The two jelled as a tandem with each scoring 74 points.
 Late in the season the Sabres traded Eddie Shack for Rene Robert.
 The trio formed one of the decade's most memorable and exciting lines, known as "The French Connection" with Robert on right wing and Martin on left wing.
 They ended the following 1972–73 season sweeping the top three scoring positions for the team and leading the franchise to its first playoff appearance with Perreault winning the Lady Byng Trophy as the most gentlemanly player.
 In 1973–74, Perreault endured a broken leg that limited him to 55 games.

-The 1974–75 NHL season was memorable for the Sabres' Stanley Cup Finals appearance.
+The 1974–75 NHL season was memorable for the Sabres' Stanley Cup Final appearance.
 The Sabres finished first in the newly reformatted league's Adams Division, and the French Connection members each finished in the top ten in league scoring.
 The Sabres defeated original six teams Chicago Black Hawks and Montreal Canadiens on their way to a Finals appearance against the Philadelphia Flyers.
 The Sabres lost the series four games to two.
 1975 was the closest Perreault would come to winning the Stanley Cup.